 The Proposal and Budget are the only parts of the application that are submitted to Davis.
 For the campus Committee’s review, however, applicants must also submit the following:

-- Affiliation letters or email exchanges showing pre-approval of all parties and organizations that will be involved in the project, and describing the kind of partnering or support they will provide
+- Letters or email exchanges showing pre-approval of all parties and organizations that will be involved in the project, and describing the kind of partnering or support they will provide

 - Resume (one page only) that includes activities showing candidate’s preparedness for project

 All documents are considered by the Committee when deciding on finalists, but only the Proposal and the Budget are sent to the Davis foundation.

 Please note that for all deadlines, submission time is 12:00 noon